tureluren/refql/README.md

 # RefQL
-A Node.js and Deno library for composing and running SQL queries.
+A Node.js and Deno ORM-like library for composing and running SQL queries.

 ## Installation
 ```bash